Twin Peaks Recap Episode 10 Jim Belushi

 It's been awhile since we thought about Tracey and Sam in NYC.
 Remember them?
 That bloody sex debacle in a room that seemingly contains a portal to another dimension?
 Yeah, hard to forget.
 The FBI has proof that Evil Cooper was present in that warehouse days before the Meltdown of Tracey and her Newfound Boyfriend occurred.
 So, this means that the owners of the warehouse (Mr. Todd) are in collusion with Evil Cooper.
 The question is, what does Mr. Todd have to gain from all this?
 And who the hell is he?

 Of course, it all comes back to Laura Palmer.
 She is perhaps the most hardcore MacGuffin in television.
-She greets FBI Director David Morse briefly when he opens the door of his hotel room.
-She's just a ghostly vision, though, and the person at the door is Albert.
+She greets FBI Director Gordon briefly when he opens the door of his hotel room.
+She's just a ghostly vision, though, and the person at the door is actually Albert.
 Then, Margaret Lanterman calls with more info for Hawk.

 "Laura is the one," she tells him.
 Then: "The glow is dying.
 What will be in the darkness that remains?"